 Update: 01/20/23: FEMA is expected to issue the Letter of Final Determination (LFD) in March 2023.
 This date is subject to change at any time.

 Update: 03/09/23: FEMA has issued its Letter of Final Determination (LFD).
 The revised Preliminary Flood Insurance Study (FIS) report and Flood Insurance Rate Map (FIRM) will become effective on September 7, 2023.
 Prior to the effective date, FEMA will provide the Township with final printed copies of the FIS report and FIRM.
 Once received, this site will be updated so anyone wishing to view the information may do so at the Township Building.

-Prior to the September 7, 2023 effective date, municipalities are required to adopt a Floodplain Ordinance and Floodplain Map.
-The Township currently has floodplain regulations within its Zoning Ordinance, which can be found in Article X of Chapter 245 (Zoning Ordinance).
-However, the Township must amend its current floodplain regulations to comply with new standards set by FEMA and other state regulatory agencies.
-A draft ordinance is posted below for review.
-There will be opportunities to discuss the ordinance during the public meeting/hearing process.
-Public meeting/hearing dates and times will be posted as they become known.
-Please check back periodically for updates.
+Prior to the September 7, 2023 effective date, municipalities were required to adopt a Floodplain Ordinance and Floodplain Map.
+The Township had floodplain regulations within its Zoning Ordinance; however, updates were necessary to ensure the floodplain regulations complied with new standards set by FEMA and other state regulatory agencies.
+A draft ordinance was posted on this page for public review.
+There were multiple opportunities to discuss the ordinance during the public meeting/hearing process.
+Public meeting/hearing dates and times were posted as they became known.

 Public meetings/hearings to discuss the Floodplain Ordinance:

 - Planning Commission to discuss ordinance: Reviewed on 04/24/23.
 Continued discussion on 05/22/23.
 Planning Commission recommended approval of the ordinance on 05/22/23.